ishobhnik/RobotNavigation/README.md

 The NoMaD (Navigation with Goal-Masked Diffusion) framework introduces a unified visual navigation policy capable of both :
+- goal-conditioned navigation and
+- open-ended exploration
-i) goal-conditioned navigation and ii) open-ended exploration within a single architecture
+within a single architecture

 **NoMaD** combines:
--Goal Masking strategy which enables flexible conditioning on optional goal images
+- Goal Masking strategy which enables flexible conditioning on optional goal images
 - EfficientNet-based encoders for image observations
 - A Vision Transformer (ViNT) backbone for temporal modeling
 - A Diffusion-based decoder for multi-step action prediction